janyeno/hello-world/README.md

 # hello-world
 Beginner to the programming world.
-Currently learning java.
+Currently learning java on udacity.com.